-1. Sip a hot chocolate piled high with marshmallows, whipped cream and chocolate curls at chocolatier Choccywoccydoodah
+1. Sip a hot chocolate piled high with marshmallows, whipped cream and a chocolate straw at chocolatier Choccywoccydoodah

 2. Grab a tasty lunch, such as a burrito or mac ‘n’ cheese, from a street food truck